My Early Recovery Tips

 That is my favorite verse because it reminds me what God wants for me.
 He doesn’t want me to be hiding in shame, crippled by the effects of my addiction, he wants me to be living boldly and joyfully, standing in the freedom he has already bought for me!

-If you are struggling with sugar addiction, do not fear.
+If you are currently struggling with sugar addiction, do not fear.
 You can overcome sugar and processed food addiction and live in the freedom God desires and has for you.
 Do not give up.
 You are not alone.

 So where do you start?
 How do you get from being totally in bondage to being totally free?